Basic Logging

 Logging JVM GC (Garbage Collection) events

-to enable logging GC events for server processes in log files with .out
+Add the following line to conf/allulxio-env.sh to enable logging GC events for server processes in log files with .out suffix like master.out and worker.out:

-is included in Java VM options for all Alluxio server processes.
-Alternatively, modify ALLUXIO_MASTER_JAVA_OPTS
+ALLUXIO_JAVA_OPTS is included in Java VM options for all Alluxio server processes.
+Alternatively, modify ALLUXIO_MASTER_JAVA_OPTS, ALLUXIO_WORKER_JAVA_OPTS to turn on GC for each individual process.

 Logging all FUSE API calls

-Set in conf/log4j.properties
+Set in conf/log4j.properties:

-You will see debug logs at both the start and end of each FUSE API call with its arguments and result in logs/fuse.log
+You will see debug logs at both the start and end of each FUSE API call with its arguments and result in logs/fuse.log:

 Logging RPCs Calls Sent by Client

-to capture RPCs between the Alluxio client and FileSystem Master:
+Add the following to your application-side log4j.properties to capture RPCs between the Alluxio client and FileSystem Master:

 Similarly, capture lower-level RPCs between Alluxio client and Block Master: